Companies Act 2006

-The Bill for the Act was first introduced to Parliament as "the Company Law Reform Bill" and was intended to make wide-ranging amendments to existing statutes.
-Lobbying from directors and the legal profession ensured that the Bill was changed into a consolidating Act, avoiding the need for cross-referencing between numerous statutes.
+The bill for the act was first introduced to Parliament as "the Company Law Reform Bill" and was intended to make wide-ranging amendments to existing statutes.
+Lobbying from directors and the legal profession ensured that the bill was changed into a consolidating act, avoiding the need for cross-referencing between numerous statutes.

-The reception of the Act by the legal professions in the United Kingdom has been lukewarm.
+The reception of the act by the legal professions in the United Kingdom has been lukewarm.
 Concerns have been expressed that too much detail has been inserted to seek to cover every eventuality.
 Whereas a complete overhaul of company law was promised, the Act seems to leave much of the existing structure in place, and to simplify certain aspects only at the margins.
-In other areas, it is said to have complicated and obfuscated previously settled law and may make doing business more difficult for those operating small companies.
 It is the single, longest piece of legislation passed by Parliament, totalling 1,300 sections and 16 schedules.

 Implementation

-A small portion of the Act, including s.43 which transposed the EU Transparency Directive into UK law, came into effect on Royal Assent in November 2006.
+A small portion of the act, including section 43 which transposed the EU Transparency Directive into UK law, came into effect on royal assent in November 2006.
 The first and second Commencement Orders then brought further provisions into force in January 2007 and April 2007.
 The implementation timetable for the remainder of the Act was announced in February 2007, by Margaret Hodge, Minister for Industry and the Regions.
 The third and fourth Commencement Orders brought a further tranche of provisions into force in October 2007, and the fifth, sixth and seventh in April and October 2008.
 The eighth commencement order, made in November 2008, brought the remainder of the Act into force with effect from October 2009.

-The staggered timetable was intended to give companies sufficient time to prepare for the new regime under the Act, rather than implementing all 1,300 sections of the Act on one day.
+The staggered timetable was intended to give companies sufficient time to prepare for the new regime under the act, rather than implementing all 1,300 sections of the act on one day.

-Another reason for the staggered implementation is that, despite the Act's size, a great many sections provide for subsidiary legislation to be brought in by Secretary of State, which required time to draft.
+Another reason for the staggered implementation is that, despite the act's size, a great many sections provide for subsidiary legislation to be brought in by Secretary of State, which required time to draft.

-Implementation of the Act was the responsibility of the Department for Business, Innovation and Skills.
+Implementation of the act was the responsibility of the Department for Business, Innovation and Skills.

 Directors

-The Act replaced and codified the principal common law and equitable duties of directors, but it does not purport to provide an exhaustive statement of their duties, and so it is likely that the common law duties survive in a reduced form.
+The act replaced and codified the principal common law and equitable duties of directors, but it does not purport to provide an exhaustive statement of their duties, and so it is likely that the common law duties survive in a reduced form.
 Traditional common law notions of corporate benefit have been swept away, and the new emphasis is on corporate social responsibility.
 There are seven statutory duties placed on directors which are as follows: